ormle-dev/ormle-standard/README.md

 ### 2.1 Entities and Value Types

 Let $\mathcal{E}$ denote the set of all **Entity Types** and $\mathcal{V}$ denote the set of all **Value Types**.
 An Entity Type represents a non-value object in the domain (e.g., `Employee`, `Order`).
 A Value Type represents a terminal property (e.g., `FirstName`, `OrderDate`).

+An Entity Type may optionally carry a **namespace** that represents the database schema qualifier (e.g., `dbo`, `Sales`).
+When present, the fully-qualified table name is `namespace.name`.
+Two entities sharing the same name but differing in namespace are considered distinct types.

 ### 2.2 Fact Types